Making sense of nonequilibrium current fluctuations: A molecular motor example: Making sense of the nonlinear regime

 \section{Making sense of the nonlinear regime}

 At this point you might be wondering: Is affinity even a helpful concept in the nonlinear regime?
 And, if everything is path dependent, can we still obtain a meaningful description of nonequilibrium thermodynamics?
+What is even the 'right' equilibrium state to consider?

-An important result to address these questions is the so-called {\it fluctuation theorem}.
+An important result to start addressing these questions is the {\it fluctuation theorem}.
 The fluctuation theorem restricts the shape of the current fluctuations, and is valid arbitrarily far away from equilibrium.
-It can thusbe used to derive relationships between the nonlinear response of a system and its fluctuations \cite{AG04}.
+It can thus be used to derive relationships between the nonlinear response of a system and its fluctuations \cite{AG04}.

 That said, how instructive really is the fluctutation theorem?
 One the one hand, it holds across many classes of systems.
 On the other hand, it merely reflects the effect of time reversal on a system.
-So while its implications are broard ranging, they are also, by construction, generic.
+So while its implications are broad, they are also, by construction, generic.

 But we can go one step further than the fluctuation theorem thanks to new relations that (1) reflect the dynamics of the specific system under study, and (2) are still applicable to any nonequilibrium system.
 This is what I want to illustrate in the rest of this note.